michaelahwales/CISC813-project-group-14/README.md

 - recedingFloodScene
 - preventedFloodingScene___it_rains_hard_for_awhile

-Problem:
-- 8 by 8 map grid
-- two adult villagers
-- buildings
+Problem: (run the planner with the problem file of your choice)
-- farms
+- problem_1
-- animals
+- problem_2